 - Do not provide health, human or community service or have a related role (funding, planning, coordinating or monitoring) in the health/human services arena.

-- Are unlicensed, who lose their license, whose license has been suspended, and/or who are operating in an industry where licensing standards exist.
+- Are unlicensed, lose their license, have their license suspended, and are operating in an industry where licensing standards exist

 - Promote or deliver illegal services and/or violate federal, state or local laws or regulations.